Who is responsible for public rights of way and access land

 Duties and powers

-When thinking about the rights and responsibilities of those involved with public rights of way, we refer to two terms - duties and powers.
+When talking about the rights and responsibilities of those involved with public rights of way, we refer to duties and powers.

-Duties’ – actions that a body has a legal obligation to carry out; there is no element of discretion, the law says that they must be done, otherwise a body or individual can be called to account.
+Actions that a body has a legal obligation to carry out.
+There is no element of discretion.
+The law says that they must be done, otherwise a body or individual can be called to account.

-Powers’ – actions that a body can choose to do; it is up to the individual organisation to decide whether a particular action is necessary or desirable and whether it is justified and achievable.
+Actions that a body can choose to do.
+It is up to the individual organisation to decide whether a particular action is necessary or desirable and whether it is justified and achievable.
 Unlike Duties these entitlements are discretionary.

 2. Who